ajlopez/AjGenesisRuby/README.md

-# AjGenesisRb
+# AjGenesisRuby

-AjGenesisRb is a reimplementation of AjGenesis code generation engine, in Ruby.
+AjGenesisRuby is a reimplementation of AjGenesis code generation engine, in Ruby.

 [Original Project AjGenesis](http://ajgenesis.codeplex.com/)